 - Create pockets of time in schedules for children to chat to their friends over gaming devices or set up play dates for younger ones over video calls with their parents.

-- Kayleigh from our Partnerships team recommends ‘water painting’ during sunny spring days!
+- We recommend ‘water painting’ during sunny spring days!
 “All you need are clean paint brushes and water.
 The kids can paint pictures on the patio or the house bricks for hours of fun.
 My boys love this!”

 - Get green-fingered and try mowing the lawn, doing some weeding, planting some new flowers or even growing vegetables such as carrots if you have the space.

 - For your daily exercise, try going for a bike ride from your home to a rural area and remember to stay over more than 2 metres from other people.

 - If you’re friendly with your neighbours, why not play charades or have a dance off over the fence?
 Keep score over the weeks to create your own mini tournament.
 This definitely counts as getting active too!